blueprinted-io/.github/profile/README.md

 blueprinted.io is an **AI-native, task-driven learning engine** designed to kill the box-ticking LMS and finally make proof of capability the first-class citizen in organizational learning.

 It’s **not** a course platform.
 It’s not for tracking “completion.”
 It’s not for engagement theater or dashboards nobody reads.
-It’s a system that transforms *real artifacts*—documentation, code, SOPs—into standardized, validated, auditable “task objects” that demand evidence, not just clicks.
+It’s a system that transforms *real artifacts*—documentation, code, SOPs—into standardized, validated, auditable “learning objects” that demand evidence, not just clicks.

 ---